-Tide launched a multi-purpose stain remover called Tide OXI in 2014, which was very similar to OxiClean.
-Although it’s still available on Amazon, Tide confirmed via Twitter that it had discontinued this product.
+Tide launched a multi-purpose stain remover called Tide OXI in 2014, which was very similar to OxiClean, but Tide confirmed via Twitter that it had discontinued this product.

 Instead of competing with OxiClean in the multi-purpose stain remover category, Tide is focusing strictly on laundry detergent and continues to dominate that category.

 The one product that Tide offers that is similar in purpose to OxiClean’s Versatile Stain Remover is the Tide to Go Instant Stain Remover Pen.
 The Tide to Go Pen is the size of a marker and is designed to be carried in your bag, purse, or pocket and used to remove minor spills while they’re still fresh.